eip-home/eip-headers/draft-eip-headers-definitions.md

 ## Compact Path Tracing (CPT) LTV

 This LTV is a porting of the Internet Draft "draft-filsfils-spring-path-tracing" [ID-PATH-TRACING] into the EIP framework.
+It contains a stack of "MCD" (Midpoint Compressed Data) representing information inserted by every transit router for path tracing purposes.

 ~~~
     0                   1                   2                   3